ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 - Application: an entity that uses a transport protocol for end-to-end delivery of data across the network.
 This may also be an upper layer protocol or tunnel encapsulation.

-- Security Feature: a specific feature that a network security layer provides to applications.
+- Security Feature: a feature that a network security layer provides to applications.
 Examples include authentication, encryption, key generation, session resumption, and privacy.
 Features may be Mandatory or Optional for an application's implementation.